Covid Update January 2024: Indonesia is now open for all travelers.

-Where to stay- I stayed at Nuriani, an old Balinese style guest house, in the center of Ubud.
-And now I am staying at Wijaya guest house, a homestay in a village which is a ten minute drive away from Ubud, and it is pretty cheap.
+I stayed at Nuriani, an old Balinese style guest house, in the center of Ubud.
+And now I am staying at Wijaya guest house, a homestay in a village which is a ten-minute drive away from Ubud, and it is pretty affordable.
 Some people stay in South Bali near Kuta, much of a party place, and in Sanur, too, which feels like any other city.

-Eat — My first glimpses of Bali article would give you a good idea on food.
+My travel tips on Bali article would give you a good idea about food.
 But to start with, go around, and you would find plenty of chicken, rice, noodles, ducks, suckling pigs, eggs, fish, and shrimps ready to find their way in your plate, for cheap.

 Travel when you can, for the world is big and there is much to see.

 Are you thinking of going to Bali now?

 Want similar inspiration and ideas in your inbox?
 Subscribe to my free weekly newsletter "Looking Inwards"!